ipspace/blog/content/posts/2023/04/netlab-evpn-dhcp-relay.md

 * The DHCP client thinks one of the directly-connected switches is the DHCP server.
 That's the only way to get a DHCP request across VRF boundary.
 * When using Arista EOS as the DHCP relay, the DHCP server IP address used by the client is the unicast (not anycast) IPv4 address of the switch.
 * Different clients could be using different switches as their "DHCP servers".
-* If the unicast IPv4 address of the relaying switch disappears, the client loses its path to the DHCP server, and cannot extend its lease.
-Be careful when doing maintenance that takes longer than the DHCP lease time.
+* If the unicast IPv4 address of the relaying switch disappears, the client loses its path to the DHCP server, and cannot extend its lease, but the rebinding process (section 4.4.5 of [RFC 2131](https://www.rfc-editor.org/rfc/rfc2131)) should take care of that.
+With the default settings, the rebinding process starts before 90% of the lease time expires which should be more than enough.

 Apart from the minor details listed above, it all looks like a walk in the park, right?
 It is, and it should work with any DHCP server and any decently-implemented data center switch... as long as you're using a single DHCP server.
 More about this juicy detail in the last blog post in this series.